ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

     <iframe width="1164" height="655" src="https://www.youtube.com/embed/QkqNzrsaxYc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
 Self driving cars are all the rage these days.
-Getting cars to drive themselves is an immensely complex task, requiring truly vast amounts of classified data in a dataset.
+Getting cars to drive themselves is an immensely complex task, requiring truly vast amounts of correctly classified data in a dataset.
 Classifying this data is a very time consuming process.
 This technique can use games like GTAV to create a dataset with imagery from the game.
 The game already knows what all the types of objects are in the scene, so classification can be simplified and automated.
-It also provides an easy way to simulate hard to recreate situations on real life.
+It also provides an easy way to simulate hard to recreate situations in real life.
 Time of day and scene composition can be easily changed which results in a vastly more extensive dataset.

 ## Resources

 A very good video to watch is `How machines learn` by CGP Gray.
-It explains how (generally) machine learning works and what some of the implied dangers are.
+It explains (generally) how machine learning works and what some of the implied dangers are.

 All the videos used in this blogpost are from the the `Two minute papers` YouTube channel.
-This channel has short videos that showcase some scientific research in a visual and compelling way whilst not going to technical but still providing all the technical resources for those who want it.
+This channel has short videos that showcase some scientific research in a visual and compelling way whilst not going too technical but still providing all the technical resources for those who want it.

-Lastly is the playlist about neural networks by `3blue1brown`.
+Lastly is the playlist about neural networks by `3Blue1Brown`.
 It goes into how neural networks work and is very visual which helps greatly with understanding the subject matter.

 - [How machines learn - CGP Gray](https://www.youtube.com/watch?v=R9OHn5ZF4Uo)